TankSlayer1337/dotnet-web-app-ecs-fargate/README.md

 6. Update [infra.ts](infra/bin/infra.ts) and [infra-stack.ts](infra/lib/infra-stack.ts) to be as in this project.

 ## Deployment
 After having followed the project setup steps (or simply having cloned this repository), the application can be deployed.
 To deploy the app using CDK, move into the infra directory and run `cdk deploy --all`.
 Enter y when prompted.
+The deployment can take some time.
+When the deployment is done, among the Outputs the WeatherForecastURL will be listed.
+Open the link to verify that the app generates a weather forecast response.

+## Cleanup
+To clean up, either delete the created cloudformation stack in the AWS console, or run `cdk destroy --all` while inside the infra directory and enter y when prompted.